davidblackuk/davidblackuk.github.io/_posts/2023-05-27-Atari-ST-HDD-Image-For-My-YouTube-Series.md

 ## Episode 19 - The knowledge of all fonts

-This is the HDD image from the end of this video with oine addition.
+This is the HDD image from the end of this video with one addition.
 I set an icon for the font directories to make them look better.

 ![Thumbnail for the episode](../thumbs/ep-019-fonts.png)